Picovoice/speech-to-text-benchmark/README.md

 ## Results

-Below results are obtained by following the steps above.
-The benchmarking is performed on a linux box running Ubuntu 16.04 with 64 GB of RAM and Intel i5-6500 CPU running at 3.2 GHz.
+The below results are obtained by following the previous steps.
+The benchmarking was performed on a Linux machine running Ubuntu 16.04 with 64GB of RAM and an Intel i5-6500 CPU running at 3.2 GHz.
 WER refers to word error rate and RTF refers to real time factor.

 | Engine | WER (test-clean) | RTF (Desktop) | RTF (Raspberry Pi 3) | RTF (Raspberry Pi Zero) | Model Size (Acoustic and Language) |